mkoppanen/php-memc-lite/README.md

 FAQ
 ---

 Disclaimer: no one actually asked these questions.
-I made them up with hand puppets.
+I made them up.

 #### Q: Can you add serializer X (igbinary, json etc) ?